bertdv/BMLIP/README.md

 ### Read-only versions of the lecture notes

-You can view the lecture notes through the links below:
+You can view the lecture notes through the links below or at the [course website](http://bmlip.nl):

-#### <span style="color:ref">NOTE: ALL MATERIALS BELOW ARE CURRENTLY UNDER CONSTRUCTION</span>

 #### Fundamentals